-Through DURO, dozens of retired physicians, nurses, professors, staff assistants, housekeepers and administrators complete special projects that benefit the school partners of the Duke-Durham Neighborhood Partnership, primarily Lakewood Elementary School.
+Through Duke University Retiree Outreach (DURO), dozens of retired physicians, nurses, professors, staff assistants, housekeepers and administrators complete special projects that benefit the school partners of the Duke-Durham Neighborhood Partnership, primarily Lakewood Elementary School.
 DDNP staff support DURO through funding and coordination assistance.

 All Duke retirees and their spouses are invited to join DURO, which was founded in 1997 to promote meaningful volunteer opportunities in the Durham community.
-Members contribute their time and expertise to service, and they meet three times per year to socialize and to learn about Lakewood and its volunteer needs.
+Members contribute their time and expertise to service, and they meet throughout the year to socialize and to learn about Lakewood and its volunteer needs.

 DURO projects at Lakewood include:

 - Backpack Program: DURO sends home groceries every Friday for 20 families who otherwise would be food-insecure during the weekend.
 Volunteers shop for the groceries and pack the bags.

 - School Garden: DURO constructed one of the first school gardens in Durham.
 Today it maintains the beautiful space and provides classes for students after school, with the help of a DURO-supported part-time garden coordinator.

 - Academic Assistance: DURO members tutor in literacy and math.
 They also assist in computer and media classes, proctor EOG tests, and more.